oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 For a client using the grant type code, an attack may work as
 follows:

-Assume the redirect URL pattern `https://*.somesite.example/*` has been registered for the client with the client ID `s6BhdRkqt3`.
-This pattern allows redirect URIs pointing to any host residing in the domain somesite.example.
-So if an attacker manages to establish a host or subdomain in somesite.example he can impersonate the legitimate client.
-Assume the attacker sets up the host `evil.somesite.example`.
+Assume the redirect URL pattern `https://*.somesite.example/*` is registered for the client with the client ID `s6BhdRkqt3`.
+The intention is to allow any subdomain of `somesite.example` to be a valid redirect URI for the client, for example `https://app1.somesite.example/redirect`.
+A naive implementation on the authorization server, however, might interpret the wildcard `*` as "any character" and not "any character valid for a domain name".
+The authorization server, therefore, might permit `https://attacker.example/.somesite.example` as a redirect URI, although `attacker.example` is a different domain potentially controlled by a malicious party.

 The attack can then be conducted as follows: